 - ensuring that a client’s patent enforcement action remained in the original jurisdiction;

-- securing a client’s freedom to operate by proving invalid a competitor’s patent;
+- securing a client’s freedom to operate by proving a competitor’s patent to be invalid;

-- successfully resolving numerous patent and trade secret disputes through mediation and other alternative dispute resolution processes on favorable terms for clients; and
+- successfully resolving numerous patent, trade secret and false advertising disputes through mediation and other alternative dispute resolution processes on favorable terms for clients; and

 - serving as author of an amicus brief submitted to the Supreme Court of the United States on behalf of the American Bar Association, whose proposals were largely adopted by the Supreme Court.

 Ms. Cohen is a frequent contributor to publications, including Law360, BNA’s Patent, Trademark & Copyright Journal, Intellectual Property Magazine, Practical Law The Journal and the AIPLA FDA Flash, and has been quoted in publications including Forbes, Law360, the ABA Journal and Intellectual Asset Management Blog concerning recent rulings on patent law.
-She has presented at the Practising Law Institute IP Monetization seminar and the NYIPLA Patent CLE Seminar, as well as at the International IP ADR Center Program in Seoul, Korea.
+She has presented at the Practising Law Institute’s Patent Law Institute and IP Monetization seminars and the NYIPLA Patent CLE Seminar, as well as at the International IP ADR Center Program in Seoul, Korea.

 Ms. Cohen devotes substantial time to pro bono work for the Innocence Project, including authoring two petitions for writs of certiorari submitted to the Supreme Court of the United States on behalf of a death row inmate.
 She was named a 2015 Empire State Counsel Honoree by the New York State Bar Association for her pro bono work.

-She is a member of the Skadden group recognized by BTI Consulting as one of the top legal advisers general counsel turn to for pharmaceutical work; as one of the top six IP litigation powerhouses in BTI’s Litigation Outlook 2017 report; by Law360 among its 2015 Technology Practice Groups of the Year for courtroom victories in the technology sector; and by The National Law Journal as one of the country’s leading IP practices in its IP Hot List for multiple years.
+She is a member of the Skadden IP Litigation Group that has received numerous accolades, including as a finalist for 2018 Litigation Department of the Year (The American Lawyer), one of the top legal advisers general counsel turn to for pharmaceutical work (BTI Counseling), one of the top six IP litigation powerhouses (BTI’s Litigation Outlook 2017 report), a 2015 Technology Practice Group of the Year for courtroom victories in the technology sector (Law360) and one of the country’s leading IP practices in its IP Hot List for multiple years (The National Law Journal).